Skip to content

 26. Reports total volumes (or percentages) sourced by company-owned mills that come from company-owned operations and third-parties?

-The company reported that 27% of its total supply was from external parties in 2020.
+The company reports that 27.5% of its total FFB supply was sourced from third parties in 2022, and the remaining 72.5% was sourced from company-owned operations.

 • 27.
 Number of third party supplying mills?